star3am/hashiqube/uptime-kuma/README.md

     hashiqube0: ++++ Uptime Kuma: http://localhost:3001/ and login with Username: admin and Password: P@ssw0rd
 ```

+## Summary

+After provision, you can access Kuma on http://localhost:3001 and login with Username: admin and Password: P@ssw0rd

 ![Uptime Kuma](images/uptime-kuma-dashboard.png?raw=true "Uptime Kuma")

 Uptime Kuma also has a status page